9 Days Exploring Tasmania

 Our second day was set aside as our ‘National Park Exploring Day”.
 The first stop was Wineglass bay.
 Unfortunately the weather wasn’t as great as I was hoping for, but it was still beautiful from the lookout spot, about an hour walk mostly uphill from the carpark.
 The walk also branches off to a trail leading down to the beach, which has some patches of rather slippery / rocky walking (wear good shoes – though Jarrad did the walk in thongs, so you don’t need hiking shoes).
 Unless it’s a sunny day and you plan on hoping in the water for a swim, the better views are definitely from the top.

 Our next stop was one of the highlights of the trip – Honeymoon Bay, which is a short drive south of the campground.
+There were lots of massive rocks to clamber across and well, the wallabies were very photogenic.
 I’ll let the pictures speak for themselves.

 After a second night at the very picturesque Coles Bay campground, we had an early start to get to Port Arthur’s Historic Site and the onto Hobart before dark.